Lightnet/sdl2windowgui/README.md

 # SDL2Test

 # Information:
   Tested build for mingw32 from raylib standalone and portable compiler.
+To have some basic code tests.

+  Tested imgui simple window gui display.

 # Setup:
-  Download the SDL2 Development Libraries MinGW
+  Download the SDL2 Development Libraries MinGW.

   Download Raylib installer.